jackkershaw/vital-signs/README.md

 - The client asked for an events page, instead of an events category so I built something similar to the about page, which could be edited in Wordpress.

+- Checked the social share images on opengraph.xyz, as well as my personal Facebook and Twitter.
+I identified an issue with the twitter_card property and fixed it by changing the value to "summary_large_image".

 # Running on your machine

 ## Run the Frontend (Next.js) in development mode: